 Days until you’re dead - structured as a burn chart.
-Important to understand how fragile the company is and if and when to fundraise or make aggressive shift in plans.
-In order to calculate this you'll need to keep an eye on current cash balance and net cash burn
+This ratio is crucial to understanding how fragile the company is and if and when to fundraise or make an aggressive shift in plans.
+To calculate this, you'll need to keep an eye on the current cash balance and net cash burn

 LTV to CAC ratio

-Many young companies avoid monitoring this ratio because they feel they don’t have enough data.
-Usually, you have enough data but it just looks so sad you’d rather ignore it.
-Don’t.
-Don’t ignore it and don’t get gloomy by it.
-Just be aware it needs to be improved in order for your company to succeed and always look to improve it.
+Many young companies avoid monitoring this ratio because they feel they don't have enough data.
+Usually, you have enough data, but it just looks so sad you'd rather ignore it.
+Don't.
+Don't ignore it, and don't get gloomy by it.
+Just be aware it needs to be improved for your company to succeed and continuously improve it.

-Revenue growth Our assumption is that you want to build a big company.
-While there are many ways to measure the size of a company, sales number is the simplest one, especially for a technology company.
+Revenue growth We assume that you want to build a big company.
+While there are many ways to measure the size of a company, revenue is the simplest one.

 Case study - growth vs cash

-Let’s assume it’ Jan-2022, and an early-stage b2b ed-tech (education technology) startup is seeing great success in its latest offering to schools.
-The CEO considers the right timing for fundraising as well as how much to spend on marketing for growth.
+Let's assume it' Jan-2022, and an early-stage b2b ed-tech (education technology) startup is seeing great success in its latest offering to schools.
+The CEO considers the right timing for fundraising and how much to spend on marketing for growth.

-The company’s’ customers are characterized by a very strict and reliable payment discipline, but also enjoy very favorable payment terms of up to 90 days between booking and payment.
-In this situation, if the marketing spends on marketing, it might grow in booking, but cash delays bit get it to bankrupt - simply as it won’t have the liquidity (i.e. money in the bank) to pay its employees and suppliers.
+The company's customers are characterized by a rigorous and reliable payment discipline and enjoy very favorable payment terms of up to 90 days between booking and payment.
+In this situation, if the marketing spends on marketing, it might grow in the booking.
+Still, cash delays may risk bankruptcy - simply as it won't have the liquidity (i.e., money in the bank) to pay its employees and suppliers.

-Net cash flow is a metric that is calculated for a specific period, usually a month, a quarter, or a year.
-It aggregates all the cash that flowed “into” the company in that period and subtracts all the cash that flowed “out” of the company in that period.
+Net cash flow is a metric calculated for a specific period, usually a month, a quarter, or a year.
+It aggregates all the cash that flowed "into" the company in that period and subtracts all the cash that flowed "out" of the company.
 Positive net cash flow is a good thing.

 Here is the data: